ngblaylock/extract-gsheet/README.md

 # Extract GSheet

 Extract GSheet allows developers to pull data out of a published (public) Google Sheet, and convert it to JSON.
-From there, you could do about whatever you want with it from there.
+You could do about whatever you want with it from there.

 This currently only works in the browser and not in a server environment.